1. grants and scholarships, which do not require repayment and entail no work obligation;

 Your home state may offer grant and scholarship assistance for study at Bard, which may require a separate application.
 Research aid programs in your state in order to make sure you have explored all your options.
 Contact your state grant agency or the high school guidance office to learn about your state’s programs and requirements.
-Bard's Financial Aid Office can assist with application questions for New York State programs, including BEOP and TAP.
+Bard's Financial Aid Office can assist with application questions for New York State programs, including HEOP and TAP.

 Bard College Aid

 Bard offers a number of scholarships and special programs that are available only to Bard students.
 All Bard College scholarships and grants are awarded for study at the College’s campus in Annandale-on-Hudson, New York.
 They cannot be applied toward payment of tuition and fees for programs at other institutions in the United States or abroad.
 These awards are for four continuous years of study, assuming all requirements are met.
 Students are automatically considered for all Bard College grants or scholarships for which they may be eligible.
 All Bard College scholarships are need based.